 Animal health regulations / health certificate / quarantine

-The goods may be imported into the country via any customs post with commercial goods traffic during office hours.
+The consignment may be imported into the country via any customs post with commercial goods traffic during office hours.

 The following ORIGINAL documents must be presented at the customs post:

-- Additional form concerning the species protection inspection office
+- FVO import permit including additional form concerning the species protection inspection office

-- If necessary, export permit from the country of consignment
+- export permit from the country of consignment

 End Content Area